Katie graduated from LDS Seminary, Institute of Religion and BYU. Her studies included both a religious and academic

 Trina Garnett Is Finally Going Home After 40 Years in Jail

-Now that Trina Garnett has spent 40 years in jail for starting a fire that caused the accidental death of two of her friends when she was 14, Pennsylvania's mandatory sentencing laws may finally be overturned and Trina may finally get to go home.
+After Trina Garnett spent 42 years in jail for starting a fire that caused the accidental death of two of her friends when she was 14, Pennsylvania's mandatory sentencing laws were finally be overturned and Trina finally got to go home.
 She was granted parole on November 9, 2017 and released in November 2019.

 Trina Garnett and the Lady Lifers Present Their Story

 Trina Garnett's Childhood

-Above is a moving song presented by women that are serving life sentences without the possibility of parole in Pennsylvania.
+Above is a moving song presented by women that were serving life sentences without the possibility of parole in Pennsylvania.
 The last woman to introduce herself in the video, is Trina Garnett.

 Trina lost her mother at the age of 9 and was subject to horrific mental and physical abuse by her alcoholic father.
 She was the youngest of 12 children and was homeless for the majority of her childhood.
 She has a low IQ, learning disabilities, and was later diagnosed with Schizophrenia.
 She spent two years in the state mental hospital at her grandmother’s request, from ages 11–13.
 When Trina was 13, she was released from the state hospital against her doctor’s orders and stopped taking her medication.

 Trina Garnett's Mistake and Trial

 A few months after she left the mental hospital, at age 14, Trina became upset that her neighbor, Mrs. Harvey, wouldn’t allow her two sons to play with Trina and set the Harvey's house on fire in the middle of the night.
 It was about 1:40 am on August 29, 1976.
 The two boys, Brian and Derrick Harvey, 13 and 6 respectively, died in the fire.